deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt3-third-year.md

 Adam nodded his thanks and stepped forward onto the two once-yellow feet on the floor in the middle of Doyle and Hargreaves' working space.
-Naturally, he and Baseball had soon corrected the colour of those feet during the dead of night, earning them both an immediate "motivation" session from Legsy (who had quite astutely pointed out that there were no other pararescuemen anywhere on the facility, which didn't make for a
+Naturally, he and BASEBALL had soon corrected the colour of those feet during the dead of night, earning them both an immediate "motivation" session from Legsy (who had quite astutely pointed out that there were no other pararescuemen anywhere on the facility, which didn't make for a